LPBruce/LPBruce/README.md

 ### Hi, I'm a Backend developer from China

 - 🔭 I’m currently working on Java/C++ development
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning Dubbo
 - 👯 I’m looking to collaborate on Java/C++ repository
 - ⚡ Fun fact: Reading, Gaming, Programming
+- 💬 Ask me about Json/Yaml
+- 😄 If you have a good idea, please contact with me

 **Languages and Tools:**